rezafarazi/MQP-Mail-Query-Protocol-/README.md

 MQP (Mail Query Protocol) Core

 # MPQ (Mail Query protocol)
-### An distributed protocol on network share mail and message
+### A network protocol for sending and receiving messages and Mails over the Internet

+# How setup MQP?
+### 1 - Set MQP Port